 General

-Submit detailed shop drawings of the proposed primary dewatering system, including the locations and depths of the primary dewatering units, locations and depths of piezometers (observation wells), details of pumping, discharge points, etc. All design and shop drawings shall bear the signature and stamp of an Ontario Licensed Professional Engineer with a demonstrated competence to design, and to supervise construction, operation, and maintenance of dewatering systems, and who is otherwise acceptable to the Region.
+Submit detailed shop drawings of the proposed primary dewatering system, including the locations and depths of the primary dewatering units, locations and depths of piezometers (observation wells), details of pumping, discharge points, etc. All design and shop drawings shall bear the signature and stamp of a Professional Engineer with a demonstrated competence to design, and to supervise construction, operation, and maintenance of dewatering systems, and who is otherwise acceptable to the Region.

 The Contractor will not be permitted to change the proposed dewatering system without the prior approval of the Consultant.